kraghuprasad/fp-convert/README.md

 To solve these problems, TeX/LaTeX is a good tool, which allows us to maintain the separation between content and style.
 It is possible to convert a TeX based document to corresponding PS or PDF file formats, which are known as portable file formats.
 They are guaranteed to render correctly everywhere.
 Now a days, a scaled down version with very limited formatting features are found in Markdown or XML based text editors too.

 While writing the document, the author can decide to chose the right format to display a particular content.
 For example, the same content can be formatted in a tabular form (in spread-sheets), in paragraphs of text (in word docs), flowcharts (using Visio or LibreDraw) or in any other suitable form.
-This is the prerogative of the producer (author) to decide how certain content should be rendered to convey the required information to the reader of the document.
-This requires good understanding on the producer's part on what to show what in which format.
-The lack of such understanding, along with misuse of existing text or data formatting tools have actually blurred the line of distinction between content and its presentation today.
-We regularly find badly formatted documents where even the section-headers are not properly structured.
+This is the prerogative of the producer (author) to decide how certain content should be rendered to convey the required information to the consumer (reader) of the document.
+This requires good understanding on the producer's part on what to show in which format.
+We find that the lack of such understanding, along with misuse of existing text or data formatting tools have actually blurred the line of distinction between content and its presentation.
+We regularly find badly formatted documents where even the section-headers are not suitably defined.
 Many consider that the headers of a section means just few phrases formatted in bold-text.
 This kind of formatting makes it impossible to auto-generate the table of contents of a large document along with its section-headers and page numbers.
+If we define the structure of the documents correctly, then existing text processing tools like TeX/LaTeX, Microsoft Word, Libreoffice Writer; or cloud based text editors like Google Docs, O365 Word etc. would be able to autogenerate the table of contents of our documents for us whose sections could be accurately hyperlinked to their respective page numbers.

-TeX/LaTeX also ensures that if we use its predefined document templates prudently, then the resultand documents are prepared following all pertinent typesetting rules.
-Since most of the people are not familar with the rules of typesetting, it is always better to leave that job to a suitable tool like TeX.
+TeX/LaTeX is an advanced text processing tool.
+By using its various predefined document templates prudently, we can be sure that the resultant documents would be following all pertinent typesetting rules.
+Since many people are not familar with the rules of document typesetting, it is always better to leave that job to a suitable tool like TeX.
 Proper typesetting is mandatory for a document to make its content easily accessible to the consumers of that document.
+Hence fp-convert uses TeX/LaTeX to typeset the documents generated from Freeplane mindmap.

 Though it is easy to generate any kind of document using WYSIWYG text editors, there are scenarios where the end results may not turn out to be useful for the consumers of those documents.
+One such scenario is writing functional or implementation specifications of a project, for which people resort to Word docs, excel sheets or Powerpoint presentations.
+Each of them have their own sets of problems to capture and manage the knowledge involved in a project.
+Another such example is creation of a relational database schema for a database used in an enterprise application.
+Similar issues are applicable here too.

-One such scenario is writing functional or implementation specifications of a project or creating a database schema for it.
-Design being a non-liear activity, it is required to add or remove contents in that documents, while maintaining required cross-referencing between its sections.
-This is required not only during the design and development periods of such applications, it might be needed to be done for every change-requests received from the client after it has gone to the production.
-The authors of specifications know that such documents need extensive cross references, various kinds of diagrams, tables, lists of entities etc. to define the underlying functional or implementation concepts.
-Though we can create such content in plain text, soon it becomes tedious to maintain it for a long period of time.
+Design being a non-liear activity, it is required to add or remove contents in design specifications in non-linear manner.
+While doing so, it is important to maintain required cross-references between its sections correctly.
+This is required not only during the design and development periods of enterprise applications, it might be needed to be done for every change-requests received from the client after the application has gone to the production.
+Any specification documents may need various kinds of diagrams, tables, lists of entities etc. along with large volumes of description-text to define the underlying functional or implementation details.
+Though we can create such content in plain text using any WYSIWYG text processor, soon it becomes tedious to maintain it for a long period of time.
 Sometimes such documents are to be updated and maintained for decades.
-Those who have worked with TeX/LaTeX would know how much extra text one has to write and maintain to just create cross references among sections, tables, lists etc. Besides that, one needs to know basic concepts of TeX to debug issues which may crop up during the document compilation phase.
+Even using TeX/LaTeX for it would make that work quite tedious and cumbersome.
+Just to create cross references among sections, tables, lists etc. one needs to write quite an amount of text for defining labels and hyperlinks while using LaTeX.
+Besides that, one needs to know basic concepts of TeX well to debug issues which may crop up during the document compilation phase.

-A lot of above mentioned problems can be fixed by opting for a mindmap based approach while creating any project specifications.
-Mindmaps have turned out to be quite useful to brainstorm ideas, and to design solutions for various problems.
-If we create all our specifications in mindmaps while following certain conventions, fp-convert can generate properly typeset document from it which is portable as well as which would render correctly on all devices and operating systems.
-The text (XML) based mindmaps created by freeplane is easy to store in any repository like git subversion etc. along with the application's source code, its configuration, and other assets.
-This central storage of all assets together also helps in ensuring single source of knowledge for the whole project.
+By using fp-convert and Freeplane based mindmap to capture the knowledge, one can avoid all such pains involved in writing a specifications document.
+For many decades now, the mindmaps have turned out to be quite useful to brainstorm ideas, and to design solutions for various problems.
+If we capture the details involved in any project specifications in a mindmap while following certain conventions, the fp-convert can generate properly typeset document from it which would be portable across various rendering systems.
+The generated document (PDF) can be rendered correctly on operating systems like Linux, Windows, Mac etc. Also the text (XML) based mindmaps created by Freeplane is easy to store in any code and configuration repository like git subversion etc. along with other project assets.
+This ensures single source of knowledge for the whole project.

 ## License